sofiabelen/sofiabelen.github.io/_posts/2019-06-25-foreign-languages.md

 categories: blog
 image: "rabbit-anki.png"
 preview: "Don't rely on your memory for learning vocab.
 There's an algorithm for that."
+description: "Tutorial on how I use anki and spaced repetition to study foreign languages."
 ---

 <center> <img style='height: 100%; width: 100%; object-fit: contain' src="/images/rabbit-anki.png" atl="Anki Flashcard"> </center>